-Based on the analysis, the Dossier Submitter proposes a restriction that clay targets shall not be placed on the market if the total concentration of the individually listed PAHs substances is more than 50 mg/kg (0.005 %) by weight of the clay targets.
-As to the timing of the restriction, Dossier Submitter proposes a two phase approach: 1) Clay targets for shooting shall not be placed on the market where the sum of the concentrations by weight of the 18 indicator PAHs is greater than 1 % (w/w) in the clay targets from entry into force of the restriction, and 2) clay targets for shooting shall not be placed on the market where the sum of the concentrations by weight of the 18 indicator PAHs is greater than 0.005 % (w/w) in the clay target 1 year from entry into force of the restriction.
+Based on the analysis, the Dossier Submitter proposes a restriction with the conditions that clay targets shall not be placed on the market or used for shooting if the total concentration of the individually listed PAHs substances (the sum of the concentration of all listed PAHs) is more than 50 mg/kg (0.005 %) by weight of the clay targets.
+As to the timing of the restriction, Dossier Submitter proposes a two-phase approach: 1) Clay targets for shooting shall not be placed on the market or used for shooting where the sum of the concentrations by weight of the 18 indicator PAHs is greater than 1 % (w/w) in the clay targets from entry into force of the restriction, and 2) clay targets for shooting shall not be placed on the market or used for shooting where the sum of the concentrations by weight of the 18 indicator PAHs is greater than 0.005 % (w/w) in the clay target 1 year from entry into force of the restriction.